Views: 1

 a new book would have to be made for that.

-How can we access what abides in a permanent way, the baqâ’, the Presence of God, as long as we’re in what exists and what doesn’t?
+How can we access what remains in a permanent way, the baqâ’, the Presence of God, as long as we are in what exists and what doesn’t?

 زانک اسرار البقا بعد الفنا آن شناسد کو بود آنرا سزا